 The small egg nutrition profile is a good source of several key nutrients, including protein, riboflavin and vitamin A.

-One small egg contains the following nutrients:
+One small egg has about:

 - 54 calories